fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/sms-setup-brand.md

 After filling out all the applicable Brand information, select **Submit**.

-Tthe Brand status should now shows as **Submitted** and the Brand information can't be modified without Microsoft Support intervention.
+The Brand status should now show as **Submitted** and the Brand information can't be modified without Microsoft Support intervention.

 If you designated your organization's legal form as *Publicly Traded Company* and you haven't received a Two Factor Authentication message from **noreply@auth.campaignregistry.com**, check your junk mail and your company's firewall rules.